-Who Is Tim Murphy?
-Anti-Abortion Congressman Is Retiring After Reportedly Asking Woman To Get An Abortion
+Anti-Abortion Congressman Who Reportedly Asked Woman To Get An Abortion Is Retiring

 On Tuesday, Oct.
 3, an unflattering report about GOP Rep. Tim Murphy became national headline news.
 Just a day later, on Wednesday, the same representative confirmed that he would not be seeking re-election in the House.
 Tim Murphy, an anti-abortion congressman from Pennsylvania who reportedly urged a woman with whom he was having an affair to get an abortion, said in a statement,